jemo07/SDR-Attacks-on-Sensors/README.md

-# -SDR-Attacks-on-Sensors-
+# SDR-Attacks-on-Sensors

 For more information, see the [SDR Attacks on Sensors wiki](https://github.com/jianqiucao/SDR-Attacks-on-Sensors/wiki)

-The following file included in the repo are needed for the GPS Spoofing experiment(See the Wiki)
+The following file included in the repo are needed for the GPS Spoofing experiment (See the Wiki).

 * gps-sdr-sim.exe: executable for generating GPS bitstream
 * bladerf.script: script for bladeRF-cli